Knowledge Transfer and Innovation Fund full guidance

 This scheme has two main aims:

 Firstly it provides financial support for vocational training, skills development and knowledge transfer projects focused on agriculture.
-This is delivered through workshops, training courses, coaching, information dissemination actions and farm visits.
+This is delivered through workshops, training courses, coaching, information dissemination and farm visits.

 Secondly, the scheme funds: